 What if I Already Have Dental Implants?

-If you’re a Macomb resident who already has dental implants, it’s essential that you properly care for them so you can prevent periodontal disease from occurring.
+If you’re a Galesburg resident who already has dental implants, it’s essential that you properly care for them so you can prevent periodontal disease from occurring.
 This means that you should:

 - Brush your dental implants and any remaining teeth you may have twice a day